-The best young adult movies and TV shows of the past decade
+The best young-adult horror movies and TV shows of the past decade

 Young people facing supernatural forces!
 It’s a classic story and one that we can’t seem to get enough of.
 For example, Hulu ordered a ten-episode straight-to-series order for an adaptation of Zoe Arson’s young adult horror story Light as a Feather.